JongWasTaken/easympv/README.md

 #### Linux Dependencies
 Due to the modular nature of Linux, you will need to install a few dependencies:
 - mpv, preferably the newest possible version (0.34.1 at the time of writing) [AUR](https://aur.archlinux.org/packages/mpv-build-git)
-- GNU coreutils (usually preinstalled on every distibution)
+- GNU coreutils (usually preinstalled)
-- either `wget`(preferred) or `curl` (both are usually preinstalled)
+- either `wget`(preferred) or `curl` (usually preinstalled)
-- `zenity` (required for inputs)
+- `zenity` (optional; currently required for inputs like YouTube URLs; we might ditch this later for something nicer)

 ### Automatic
+Unfinished.
+Use manual installation for now.

-(Not yet:) Download the latest version from [here](https://smto.pw/mpv/?#downloads).
+[//]: # (This sentence will be here once this is finished: Download the latest version from https://smto.pw/mpv/?#downloads.)
 ### Manual
 Download the master branch and put all files into `%appdata%\mpv` (Windows) or `~/.config/mpv` (macOS/Linux/BSD).
 Add `m script_binding easympv` to your input.conf.
 Launch mpv once to generate `easympv.conf`.
 Adjust to your liking.
 If no `input.conf` is present, easympv will generate one with sane defaults and terminate.
-Launch it again to see the setup.
+Then launch it again.
+In the future there will be some sort of setup on the first start, this is currently unfinished.

 ## License
-All easympv code and assets (everything in `scripts/easympv.js/` and `images/`) is licensed under the MIT License.
+All easympv code and assets (everything in `scripts/easympv/`) is licensed under the MIT License.
 Third-Party assets in this repository use different licenses, such as fonts and shaders.
-See `scripts/easympv.js/Credits.txt` for all attributions.
+See `scripts/easympv/Credits.txt` for all attributions.
-Special thanks to VideoPlayerCode for their awesome plugins, though none of their code has been used.
+Special thanks to VideoPlayerCode for their awesome plugins, they have served as inspiration for this project, though none of their code has been used.